novoalab/firstseq/README.md

 ### 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ### 📧 Contact
-For questions, reach out to:
+For questions, please open an issue
-📩 oguzhanbegik@gmail.com
 🔬 Novoa Lab / Centre for Genomic Regulation